eosnetworkfoundation/grant-framework/applications/NFT_Standard_for_Traditional_Painting_Artworks.md

 - **Registered Legal Entity:** N/A
 - **Registered Address:** N/A

-### Team Experience （Done）
+### Team Experience
 - ShuFan NFT is a professional team that creates and operates drawing NFTs.
 As the core creator of the team, ShuFan has more than 10 years of experience in painting creation and is a senior painting creation artist.
-The team has been operating the painting NFT project on EOS for more than 18 months, released more than 140 original works, and generated more than 2,000 NFTs.
+The team has experience in art operations, and has been operating the painting NFT project on EOS for more than 18 months, released more than 140 original works, and generated more than 2,000 NFTs.
 - The team has applied for a Pomelo grant for this project, named [NFT Standard for Traditional Painting Art Works](https://pomelo.io/grants/nftart).
 And published [the 1.0 version of this standard](https://shufannft.medium.com/nftart-73952f0f856b) on our Medium in Jul 14, 2022.
 In order to implement this standard, we [created a Schema and released 4 paintings](https://eos.atomichub.io/explorer/schema/shufan.free/traditional) on AtomicHub。But we think the 1.0 version of this standard needs to be improved.
 - We have always been the leading team of painting NFT on EOS, and have explored many functions on EOS, like Whitelist Drop ([Sample](https://eos.atomichub.io/drops/217)) and other functions.
 Keeping a close cooperative relationship with well-known teams on EOS such as EOS Nation and EOS support, having our own [Web](https://shufannft.carrd.co/), [twitter](https://twitter.com/ShuFanNFT), [telegram](https://t.me/ShuFanNFT) and other medias.
 We also applied for a Pomelo grant for another project, named “[ShuFan NFT Art](https://pomelo.io/grants/shufannft)”，aimed to promote the advantages of NFTs on EOS via painting NFT.